 Reduce disease risk by avoiding sowing adjacent to vetch crops or stubble.
 They may harbour Botrytis fabae, the primary cause of chocolate spot in faba bean.
-If this is
+If this is not possible, employ a management strategy appropriate for situations where there is a high risk of disease.

-7 Northern Faba Bean-Best Management Practices Training Course, Pulse Australia 2014.
+Northern Faba Bean-Best Management Practices Training Course, Pulse Australia 2014.

-8 G Onus.
+G Onus.
 Fababean Growing Program.
-Landmark Moree.
+Landmark Moree

 Ensure that the maximum plant-back periods for herbicides are adhered to, particularly for sulfonylurea and clopyralid.
 Herbicide residue may cause significant crop damage and weaken the plant's resistance to disease.
-9